evanteal15/lab02/README.md

 The comments introduce TypeScript fundamentals alongside code examples.

-In each file, you'll find some `// EXERCISE` comments.
+In each file, you'll find some `// TODO` comments.
 Follow the instructions to complete each exercise.

 ## Checking Your Work